getsentry/rfcs/text/0101-revamping-the-sdk-performance-api.md

 # Summary

-This RFC proposes a new RFC to revamp the performance API in the SDKs.
-The new API aims to accomplish the following.
+This RFC proposes to revamp the performance API in the SDKs.
+The new API aims to accomplish the following:

 - Align both the internal schemas and top level public API with OpenTelemetry and their SDKs.
 - De-emphasize the concept of transactions from users using a Sentry performance monitoring SDK.